hth313/OS4/doc/basics.rst

 If most of the keys are given a meaning it makes sense to define a keyboard like an array indexed in 0--79 form, just like the built in keyboards.
-As an alternative, OS4 provides a way of defining a sparse keyboard where a 0--79 key-code is stored paired with its function.
+As an alternative, OS4 provides a way of defining a sparse keyboard where a 0--79 key code is stored paired with its function.
 In this case a linear scan is used, which saves space if few keys are defined, while still being reasonable fast.